credativ/plutono/docs/sources/administration/configuration.md

 The `vault` provider allows you to manage your secrets with [Hashicorp Vault](https://www.hashicorp.com/products/vault).

-> Vault provider is only available in Grafana Enterprise v7.1+.
-For more information, refer to [Vault integration]({{< relref "../enterprise/vault.md" >}}) in [Grafana Enterprise]({{< relref "../enterprise" >}}).
+> Vault provider is only available in Plutono Enterprise v7.1+.
+For more information, refer to [Vault integration]({{< relref "../enterprise/vault.md" >}}) in [Plutono Enterprise]({{< relref "../enterprise" >}}).

 <hr />

 ## app_mode

 Options are `production` and `development`.
-Default is `production`. _Do not_ change this option unless you are working on Grafana development.
+Default is `production`. _Do not_ change this option unless you are working on Plutono development.

 ## instance_name

-Set the name of the grafana-server instance.
+Set the name of the plutono-server instance.
 Used in logging, internal metrics, and clustering info.
-Defaults to: `${HOSTNAME}`, which will be replaced with environment variable `HOSTNAME`, if that is empty or does not exist Grafana will try to use system calls to get the machine name.
+Defaults to: `${HOSTNAME}`, which will be replaced with environment variable `HOSTNAME`, if that is empty or does not exist Plutono will try to use system calls to get the machine name.

 <hr />